vtep(5) Open vSwitch Manual vtep(5)

 Tunnel protocols tend to have a field that allows the tunnel to be par‐

-titioned into sub-tunnels: VXLAN has a VNI, GRE and STT have a key,
+titioned into sub-tunnels: VXLAN has a VNI, GRE has a key, CAPWAP has a

-CAPWAP has a WSI, and so on.
+WSI, and so on.
 We call these generically ``tunnel keys.’’
+Given that

-Given that one needs to use a tunnel key at all, there are at least two
+one needs to use a tunnel key at all, there are at least two reasonable

 • Per Logical_Switch+Physical_Locator pair.
 That is, each